 For this purpose, a Controlling Person means a natural person who exercises direct or indirect control over an entity.
+This term shall be interpreted in a manner consistent with the Financial Action Task Force Recommendations.
 This term corresponds to the term 'beneficial owner' as described in Recommendation 10 and the Interpretative Note on Recommendation 10 of the Financial Action Task Force Recommendations (as adopted in February 2012), and must be interpreted in a manner consistent with such Recommendations, with the aim of protecting the international financial system from misuse including with respect to tax crimes.